noamr/explainers/declarative-partial-document-updates.md

 ## Status of this document
 This is an initial explainer for introducing the problem space and a few proposed solutions.
 See this as a starting point for discussion rather than a finished product.
+Note: it's temporarily in a personal repo until the WICG proposal is accepted.

 ## Overview
 ### Full page refresh